checkmarx-ts/checkmarx-cxflow-plusplus-github-action/README.md

 * `sast-log-level`: (default: INFO) The logging level for CxFlow output emitted as the action executes.
 (TRACE, DEBUG, ERROR, INFO)
 * `push-feedback-channel`: (default: Sarif) The feedback channel to use when scanning for a push.
 * `pull-request-feedback-channel`: (default: GITHUBPULL) The feedback channel to use when scanning for a pull request.
-* `application-yaml-path`: (default: blank) A path to a CxFlow yaml configuration file.
+* `application-yaml-path`: (default: `$GITHUB_ACTION_PATH/cxflow-defaults.yml`) A path to a CxFlow yaml configuration file.
-* `scaresolver-tag`: (default: blank) The tag for the containerized SCAResolver build environment where the action will execute dependency scanning.
-The image must not be built with a `*-bare` target.
-If this is not supplied, the SCA dependency scan will execute on the SCA server.

 ### Java Parameters
 * `java-opts`: (default: -Xms512m -Xmx2048m) Options to pass to the JVM.
 * `java-props`: (default: -Djava.security.egd=file:/dev/./urandom) Properties to pass to the JVM.
 * `spring-props`: (default: blank) Spring boot properties to pass to the JVM.
 * `custom-ca-path`: (default: blank) Path to a file or directory containing a custom CA cert chain that is imported into the Java runtime cacerts store.

+## Advanced Parameters

+Please consult with Checkmarx Professional Services for guidance in using these parameters.

+### Execution Parameters

+* `scaresolver-tag`: (default: blank) The tag for the containerized SCAResolver build environment where the action will execute dependency scanning.
+The image must not be built with a `*-bare` target.
+If both `build-container-tag` and `scaresolver-tag` are supplied, the
+`scaresolver-tag` container will be the default container used to execute dependency resolution for an SCA scan.

+## Execution on Self-Host Runners

+If you are intending to execute this action on a self-hosted runner, the following is required:

+* Docker must be installed if executing dependency resolution in a container.
+* Don't use Windows self-hosted runners.